Dipole: Molecular electric dipoles

+Therefore, the dielectric constant has contributions from both terms.
+This approach can be generalized to compute the frequency dependent dielectric function.

+Alternatively, electric dipole moment values for a given material can be calculated by the measured value of the dielectric constant of that material.

 Quantum-mechanical dipole operator

 Consider a collection of N particles with charges q_{i} and position vectors r_{i}.
 For instance, this collection may be a molecule consisting of electrons, all with charge −e, and nuclei with charge eZ_{i}, where Z_{i} is the atomic number of the i th nucleus.

 The dipole observable (physical quantity) has the quantum mechanical dipole operator: